fmazzant/RestClient/README.md

 * GET requests have length restrictions
 * GET requests are only used to request data (not modify)

-Note that the query string (name/value pairs) is sent in the URL of a GET request:
+Note that the query string (name/value pairs) is sent in the URL of a GET request.

 ### Parameters as query string

-In some case we need to use arguments as query string.
-We can use the method Parameter(key, value) to resolve it, look code below:
+In some cases we need to use arguments as query string.
+We can use the method Parameter(key, value) to resolve it, like this:

 ```c#
 var result = rest